Cookies are not enabled in your browser and may affect website resources. We recommend that you turn it on.

 And how important is Cloud computing in the context of Industry 4.0, Internet of Things (IoT) and process supervision?
 Well, this technology has a fundamental role by turning possible and easy the implementation and scalability of systems for data analysis and storage.
 That is what makes possible to remotely access information and control devices, making easier to share data and enhancing collaboration between departments of a company.

-Speaking of Cloud supervision systems usually means that data of your process will travel and will be stored outside of your company IT infrastructure.
+Speaking of Cloud supervision systems usually means that your process data will travel and will be stored outside your company's IT infrastructure.
 But is this a problem?

 Most of Cloud based services follow a series of international security standards and good practices, with certifications that assure platform performance and security.
 Following international standards for protecting your data makes it, a lot of times, more secure on the Cloud than it is in your local network and storage system, once a local network can be easier accessed by unintended ones.

-Another point of concern is the protocols used for transmitting this data.
-As many industrial communication protocols have a security layer and many Cloud systems does not allow unsecure communication, this should not be a major concern.
+Another point of concern are the protocols used for transmitting this data.
+As many industrial communication protocols have a security layer and many Cloud systems do not allow unsecure communication, this should not be a major concern.

 Local applications are more likely to problems caused by vulnerabilities in the user systems.
 If a computer gets infected, a malware can compromise tool security policies to get or modify private information.
 This does not happen in Cloud applications, since all command processing is done in the data center.

 When communication media like 3G, 4G or Wi-Fi are used to bring data from devices to our system, either local or cloud-based, we need to be aware that the temperature information displayed on the computer screen is usually not up to date with the current value measured by the sensor.
-For instance, the temperature value was acquired and it takes seconds, sometimes minutes, to travel through the communication media chosen and finally be displayed on the user screen.
+For instance, the acquired temperature value takes seconds, sometimes minutes, to travel through the chosen communication media and finally is displayed on the user screen.
 So, when talking about online supervision systems, we need to consider parameters like communication media, network latency and service availability to understand why online information are not as “online” as we might think.